philltran/urllogin/README.txt

    (/admin/settings/urllogin)
 2. Give the "login via URL" permission to users who are allowed to log in with this module
-3. Generate login strings (can be downloaded as a CSV file)
+3. Generate login strings (can be downloaded as a CSV file).
+Login strings are in the form: o http://example.com/l/11CHARSTRNG/my_blog_page where the '/l/' and the 11 character access string have been inserted into the URL.
+4. Before sending the URL to real people, it can be tested by using '/l_test/' instead of '/l/' in the URL.

 POSSIBLE FUTURE DEVELOPMENT
 ===========================